-Academic Effects of Complete Withdrawal - When a student withdraws from the Law School, the assigned "W" is based upon the effective dates of the withdrawal.
+Academic Effects of Withdrawal - When a student withdraws from the Law School, the assigned "W" is based upon the effective date of the withdrawal.
 Failure to properly withdraw with the Law School will result in failure of classes.

-Financial Effects - Refunds of tuition, fees or other charges are applied to any outstanding balance owed to the University.
+Financial Effects of Withdrawal - Refunds of tuition, fees or other charges are applied to any outstanding balance owed to the University.
 Refunds of tuition and fees are based on the effective date of the withdrawal.
 Students who received scholarships or other financial aid should contact a financial aid counselor to discuss the financial implications of withdrawal.

-To obtain a calendar schedule of refund percentages, please visit One Stop Student Financial Services (https://onestop.web.baylor.edu/cost-payment/refunds-direct-deposit/).
+Refund rates for withdrawal are available at One Stop Student Financial Services (https://onestop.web.baylor.edu/cost-payment/refunds-direct-deposit/law-llm-cancellation-withdrawal-policies/).